omeka/classic-enduser/docs/Plugins/CollectionTree.md

-Collection Tree plugin allows Omeka sites to have nested [collections](../Content/Collections.md).
+Collection Tree plugin allows Omeka Classic sites to have nested [collections](../Content/Collections.md).
 One collection can have at most one parent collection, but a collection may have zero or multiple child collections.

 Once you have [installed](../Admin/Adding_and_Managing_Plugins.md) collection tree, the plugin will create a tab on the left-hand navigation of the admin side of the site.
 This tab allows you to view your collection hierarchy.
 To create a child/parent relationship between collections (nest), you must edit the collection.